D04: The Role of a Lietime

 GOOD_E: Do the Right Thing?

-WRITER WITH A BROKEN LEG: No, no, Sell Out and Make a Bunch of Kroon.
-What a title.
+BROKEN-LEG WRITER: No, no, Sell Out and Make a Bunch of Kroon.
+What a title!

 MONICA KASSU: Victory is within our grasp!
 I haven't felt hope like this since the last of the Behbeh refugees narrowly escaped an enormous Armedian Destroyer, almost exactly 100 years ago. [sneezes] It was on that day I became Queen of the Behbehs, and I swore I would make the Monarchy pay for what they did to our people! [shakes her rattle]

-But some things you can’t trust a baby to control!
+But some things you can't trust a baby to control!
 Like, for example, your personal finances!
-That’s why I use ROCKET MONEY.
-Rocket Money is a personal finance app that helps find and cancel your unwanted subscriptions, monitors your spending, and helps lower your bills so you can grrrrow your savings!
+That's why I use Rocket Money.
+Rocket Money is a personal finance app that helps find and cancel your unwanted subscriptions, monitor your spending, and helps lower your bills so you can grrrrow your savings!

 Rocket Money helps me keep track of subscriptions I didn't even remember I had, like formula, which I haven't eaten in decades, and a monthly Montessori toy box!
 Those wooden toys don't make me smart; they just make me angry!